shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-06-deploy.md

 solana config set --url https://api.devnet.solana.com
 ```

 Next, we're going to generate a new keypair using the CLI.
-Run the following command in your Terminal:
+Run the following command in your Terminal :

+> **NOTE**: Make sure you're running these commands from the `/learn-web3-dapp/` directory, which is the **root directory** of the repository.

 ```bash
 mkdir solana-wallet